mwermelinger/The-Joy-of-Jupyter/README.md

 # The Joy of Jupyter

-This repository is an introduction to Jupyter notebooks, a widely used interactive computing environment that is easy enough for school children and powerful enough for professional scientists.
+This repository is an introduction to Jupyter notebooks, a widely used interactive computing environment that is easy enough for 15 year old school children and powerful enough for professional scientists.

 Although Jupyter notebooks can used with several programming languages, all examples in this repository are in Python.